 There are many problems that can arise with brick chimneys, but some solutions work better than others.
 If the flashing around a brick chimney starts to rust through at any point, it’s important not to wait too long before replacing it – especially if you’re using galvanized steel and your problem is in the shape of a 90-degree curve located near its bottom.
 It will be easy enough for water to come down this old piece of rusted metal when slipping on an entirely new one; just make sure there’s no more mortar between them so as not to create future leaks!

 When Should You Call a Roofing Company?

-Quality Exterior specializes in roof repair and maintenance in the Dayton area.
-As a professional roofing company, we like to offer useful information for both homeowners and business owners in regards to roofing issues and needs.
+Quality Exterior specializes in all exterior needs of your home or business.
+Whether it’s roof repair, maintenance, insulation installation and much more, we always have you covered!
 Read our list below to help you decide when it’s time to call a roofing company to help you.

-- You get ice dams in the winter.
-More common with flatter roofs and climates with cold weather, ice dams form when your attic is warm enough to warm the snow and cause the water to seep under the shingles.
-This problem can be fixed by improving the insulation in the attic and the living space and by venting the space between the insulation and the roof sheathing.
-Venting will dissipate any heat that does leak through.
+- When you live in a climate with cold winters, ice dams are more likely to form.
+More common on flatter roofs and when your attic is warm enough to melt the snow that seeps under shingles, this problem can be fixed by installing better insulation for the living space and ventilating between it and roof sheathing.
+Ventilation will help dissipate any heat that does leak through!

 - When you see curled shingles, it’s a sign of aging.
 Curled edges on roofs indicate old age and cause for concern as they are the first step to replacement.